ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 A CBOR-based serialization is also defined, which uses the CBOR for describing Header Parameters and does not use base64url encoding to ensure safety in text-based protocols.
-While this supports the same data model and algorithms, the difference in header representations does not allow interchangeability with Compact Serialization.
+While this supports the same data model and algorithms, the difference in Header representations does not allow interchangeability with Compact Serialization.

 The CBOR serialization provides a compact binary representation of a JWP.
 The serialization consists of two arrays, representing issued and presented forms.

-The protected headers MUST be CBOR formatted for CBOR serialization.
+The Headers MUST be CBOR formatted for CBOR serialization.
-This includes both the issued and presented headers in the presented form.
+This includes both the issued and Presented Headers in the presented form.

 The issued form consists of a three-element array, while the presented